officiallysingh/spring-boot-problem-handler/README.md

 ## Features

-* A lot of inbuilt `ControllerAdvice`s out of box available to handle most common exceptions.
+* A lot of inbuilt `ControllerAdvice`'s out of box available to handle most common exceptions.
 * Extendable to add more advices or override existing advices in consumer applications, weaving them into aligned framework for exception handling.
 * Customizable Error response structure.
 * Provides mechanism to specify error response for any kind of exception without defining any `ControllerAdvice`.